 Camp Arnes became reality out of a deep desire to provide training in Godliness for children and youth and a firm conviction that the retreat setting was an effective tool to this end.
-The teachers at Winkler Bible School organized summer camps in the late 1930s and conducted these programs on grounds rented from the Canadian Sunday School Mission Camp near Gimli.

 In 1939, a group of ten men, led by Mr. A.A.
 Kroeker, investigated the present site and purchased it.
 The purchase price was $1000.
 Each one contributed $100 and the 160 acres were paid for.
 This act of personal sacrifice set the basis and pattern for further development.
 A well was drilled that year, but World War II disrupted further development plans.

 However, God’s vision to these men was not daunted.
 Mr. Kroeker, Mr. D.E.
 Redekop and thirteen others met on March 29, 1949, to form the Lake Winnipeg Mission Camp Society, which then organized a “camp where Mennonite young people could, during the summer months, study God’s wonderful handiwork”.
 A road was immediately blazed, the property dedicated to the Lord and the endless construction of facilities begun.
 Voluntary building-bees were the order of the weekends.
 For example, Mr. H.W.
 Redekopp took his Sunday School class of teenage boys to Camp and erected an entire cabin.
 A.A.
 DeFehr, Walter Voth, H.H.
 Voth, Abe Quiring and others contributed much to the development and program of the Camp.